k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

-# SR-IOV Network Device plugin with DDP
+# SR-IOV Network Device Plugin with DDP
 Dynamic Device Personalizationi aka DDP allows dynamic reconfiguration of the packet processing pipeline of Intel® Ethernet 800/700 series to meet specific use-case needs for on-demand, adding new packet processing pipeline configuration *packages* to a network adapter at run time, without resetting or rebooting the server.

-The SR-IOV Network Device plugin can be used to identify currently running DDP *packages*, allowing it to filter Virtual Functions (VFs) by their DDP package name.
+The SR-IOV Network Device Plugin can be used to identify currently running DDP *packages*, allowing it to filter Virtual Functions (VFs) by their DDP package name.

 In this documentation we will cover the kernel driver use-case only.
 DPDK configuration of DDP is out of scope.

 ## Dynamic Device Personalization for Intel® Ethernet Controller E810
 For Intel® Ethernet Controller E810, a DDP package can be loaded into the NIC using the ice kernel driver.
 Current device DDP state can be determined with DDPTool or devlink.

-### Recommended pre-requisites for SR-IOV Network Device plugin
+### Recommended pre-requisites for SR-IOV Network Device Plugin
  * Firmware: v2.22 or newer
  * Driver: ice v1.2.1 or newer